karsterr/karsterr/README.md

 # 💫 About Me:
 I'm Efe Can Kara A.K.A.
 KARSTERR.
 I'm a student at Sivas Cumhuriyet University.
-I'm a newbie game developer which uses Unreal Engine, Unity and more. <br>I like playing and developing games.
+I'm a newbie game developer which uses Unreal Engine, Unity and more.
+I like playing and developing games.
 Also I experienced Python, C and frontend web developlment.
 Also I interested in playing bass guitar, reading books and stuff<br>

 ## 🌐 Socials: